If you’re a trainer, you have a training business. Moving some or all of that business online can be a smart move.

 - Have more freedom

-Here’s 14 lessons I’ve learned from my transition from in-person coach to great online fitness coach.
+They’re the 14 game-changing lessons I learned during my own transition from in-person to online fitness coach.
 I hope they help you as much as they helped me.

-If your goal is to help Ricky the Accountant lose fat, you need to stop debating people on the Internet about AC joint functionality or maximizing insulin secretion.
+But if your goal is to help Ricky from accounting lose fat, you need to stop debating people online about CrossFit or fasted cardio.

 Because Ricky doesn’t care.
 Ricky just wants abs.